a-sit-plus/warden/README.md

 </div>

+> [!IMPORTANT]
+> This repository has been integrated into [Warden Supreme](https://a-sit-plus.github.io/warden-supreme/).
+All further development happens there.

 Server-side library providing a unified interface for key attestation compatible with Android and iOS (yes, even iOS!).
 It also provides App attestation on both platforms (see [our 2019 Paper](https://graz.elsevierpure.com/en/publications/fides-unleashing-the-full-potential-of-remote-attestation) on how to remotely establish trust in Android applications for more Android-specifics on this matter).